Therapeutic Accountability: A Practical Framework for Building Real Change

 What Happens When Things Don’t Go as Planned

-Perhaps the most valuable aspect of therapeutic accountability is what happens when you don’t meet your commitments.
-Rather than this being a ‘failure’, it becomes rich material for exploration.
+One useful aspect of therapeutic accountability is what happens when you don’t meet your commitments.
+Rather than this being a ‘failure’, it becomes material for exploration.
 We examine the obstacles together: Was the commitment unrealistic?
 Did something unexpected arise?
 Are there deeper resistances or fears that need attention?
 Did you lack the skills or resources needed?
-We’ll compensate and accomplish.
+We problem-solve together, adjust the approach, and develop strategies that actually work for your unique situation and circumstances.
+Over time, you become better at anticipating challenges and creating plans that account for your real life, not an idealized version of it.

 I look forward to your call and us working together!
 Call (no text): (410) 970-4917; Call or Text: (917) 684-9650; Email: edgewaterpsychotherapy@gmail.com